Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/introduction.rst

 .. note::

-   All the "transform precision/snap" keys :kbd:`Ctrl` and/ or :kbd:`Shift`
+   All the "transform precision/snap" keys :kbd:`Ctrl` and/or :kbd:`Shift`
    work also for all these advanced operations...
 However, most of them do not have :doc:`axis locking </editors/3dview/object/editing/transform/control/precision/axis_locking>` possibilities, and some of them do not take into account